CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 extension to the cryptsetup project.

-encrypted partition using a native Linux kernel API.
+encrypted partitions using a native Linux kernel API.
 Header

-BITLK extension requires kernel userspace crypto API to be
+BITLK extension requires the kernel userspace crypto API to be

 legacy header used in Windows Vista systems and partially